Sunday 10 - 5

 Great Allegheny Passage

-The Great Allegheny Passage is a (crushed gravel) rail trail that connects to the C&O Canal in Cumberland, MD, and continues through the Allegheny Mountains towards Pittsburgh.
-The Pittsburgh end is still under construction, but cyclists can currently access a continual stretch of trail from Cumberland to McKeesport, Pennsylvania.
+The Great Allegheny Passage is a (crushed gravel) rail trail that connects to the C&O Canal in Cumberland, Maryland, and offers 150 miles of continuous trail experience northwest to Pittsburgh, Pennsylvania

 The Potomac River sits in our backyard and can be accessed by the public boat ramp in Shepherdstown.
 This section of the river is flat and calm (unless it rains a lot), and is a great spot for fishing or recreational kayaking/canoeing.